alejandrabarrientosm/group-policy-azure/README.md

 <img src="https://i.imgur.com/pU5A58S.png" alt="Microsoft Active Directory Logo"/>
 </p>

-<h1>Active Directory Infrastructure in Azure (Virtual Machine) for Windows Users</h1>
+<h1>Active Directory - Group Policy and Managing Accounts in Azure (Virtual Machine)</h1>

-This tutorial outlines the implementation of on-premises Active Directory within Azure Virtual Machines.<br />
+This tutorial we are going to be dealing with accounts, enable and unlocking in client-1 (Virtual Machine)<br />

 <h2>Video Demonstration</h2>